uni-halle/quik/README.md

 ## Usage

-After building the code, the sample binary `benchmark_barcode_calling` can be used to reproduce some of the results form our article.
+After building the code, the sample binary `benchmark_barcode_calling` can be used to reproduce some of the results from our article.

 ## License

 This project is licensed under the GPL3.
 See the LICENSE file for details.

-todo: explain command line parameters, input and output format

 ## Citation